Homesteading Life with Sue & Steve

 Or raspberries or blueberries or cherries or apples or plums.
 Let your raspberry bushes spread with abandon along a fence, then let them grow and produce without interference from you.
 Plant blueberries along the woods, or simply make use of those already there.
 Plant fruit trees in your yard, north of the garden, or east of the woodlot.
 Fruit.
 One of the easier eat-from-the-garden, no-fuss-to-prepare, crops.
 Maybe it doesn’t start with an ‘S’, but satisfaction does, so that will do.

 And rhubarb.
 I almost forgot the rhubarb.
 Prince of Spring, Queen of the North.
 One of the easier breakfasts, too.
-Rhubarb sauce mixed with rolled oats, sweetening, maybe a few raisins, sunflower seeds.
+Rhubarb sauce mixed with rolled oats, sweetening (OK, lots of sweetening), maybe a few raisins, sunflower seeds.
 Sure to get you going into your day with renewed vigor.

 Eating in season out of the garden doesn’t have to take much time.
 It does takes wanting, and willingness.
 Simply make it a habit.
 Once you start, you can continue all year long.
 The meals may change with the seasons, but the good food doesn’t have to.

 Need another incentive?
 Unplug your refrigerator, give away your freezer.
 No, I’m not kidding.
-Two unhealthy (to you and the environment) obstacles to good eating.
-Refrigeration truly is not one of the essentials of life.
-It doesn’t come after food, water, shelter, and clothing.
-There isn’t anything in there you need.
+It will help you see your food source in a different way.
 Find or make a cool room or spot for temporary holdover of vegetables and leftovers.
-Then when you want something to eat, head out to your garden (or pantry or root cellar).
+Then when you want something to eat, head out to your garden or pantry or root cellar.
 You’ll find everything you need right there.

-Wishing you good, guilt free eating.
+Wishing you good, happy eating.
 From your garden, from your community, from the Earth.

 * * * * * *